-If you have a specific article you're searching for, Summon is a good place to start.
+For a specific article title you are looking for, Summon is a good place to start.
 Summon lets you simultaneously search the Library's book collection and many full text journal articles.

 You may also want to search the following databases.
 Please note that not all of the articles you find in these databases will be available full text.
 You can check in Summon or the UBC Library Catalogue - or ask a librarian - to see if older articles are available in print at the Library.
 If UBC does not have an article, you can usually request it through Interlibrary Loan at no charge.